Yon-Ka Creme 93 Review

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-According to CreamScan analysis, Yon-Ka Creme 93 has a minimal anti-wrinkle rating of 0.6 out of 10.
-It contains one ingredient with proven anti-wrinkle efficacy: Ascorbyl Tetraisopalmitate (est. ≈0.3%),
+According to CreamScan analysis, Yon-Ka Creme 93 has a slight anti-wrinkle rating of 0.6 out of 10.

-Among others, Yon-Ka Creme 93 also contains Retinyl Palmitate, an ingredient marketed as effective in reducing wrinkles.
+Among others, Yon-Ka Creme 93 also contains Retinyl Palmitate, an ingredient often marketed as effective in reducing wrinkles.
 However, the studies supporting the anti-wrinkle claims of Retinyl Palmitate provide insufficient evidence of its efficacy according to CreamScan Research Evaluation Standards.
 Therefore, this ingredient does not contribute to the anti-wrinkle rating.

 Please refer to the Ratings section below for details of the anti-wrinkle rating calculation.